pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 For subsequent firmware uploads you need only repeat steps 1-3 above, ensuring that you first select the correct COM port, which should be labelled **COMx (Multi 4-in-1 (STM32F103CB))**.

 <p align="center"><img src="images/maple-serial-port-select.jpg"/></p>

-If the module is installed in a transmitter, disconnect the USB cable before powering on the transmitter.

 ## Upload via Serial
 Upload via Serial follows the same process as burning the bootloader and uses the same USB-to-TTL adapter.